glubsy/livestream_saver/README.md

                         Interval in minutes to scan for status update.
 (Default: 2.0) --email-notifications
                         Enable sending e-mail reports to administrator.
+(Default: False) --skip-download       Skip the download phase (useful to run hook scripts instead).
 (Default: False)
 ```

 # Merging segments

 The *download* sub-command above should automatically merge the downloaded segments once the live stream has ended.
 If it failed for whatever reason, this sub-command can be invoked on the directory path to the downloaded segments.
-That directory should be named something like "segments_{VIDEO_ID}".
+That directory should be named something like "stream_capture_{VIDEO_ID}".

-Basic usage: `python livestream_saver.py merge /path/to/segments_{VIDEO_ID}` (Note to Windows users: use `py livestream_saver.py` instead)
+Basic usage example: `python livestream_saver.py merge /path/to/stream_capture_{VIDEO_ID}` (Windows users should use `py livestream_saver.py`)

 ```
 > python3 livestream_saver.py merge --help